Survey

 Germany is one of the world’s most attractive research and science nations.

-- More than 5,700 PhD students from abroad successfully complete their doctorates here every year
+• Roughly 5,800 PhD students from abroad successfully complete their doctorates in Germany every year

 Promoting top-level research

 The Federal Government and the German states (Länder) set up the Excellence Initiative (2005–2017) that provided additional support for research activities in various disciplines at German universities.
 The 4.6 billion euros it invested has had a tangible impact: graduate schools, excellence clusters and future projects have enriched the university landscape, given research a real boost and created outstanding training facilities for young researchers.
 Now, this successful programme is being continued in the form of the Excellence Strategy.
-It is again investing in cutting-edge university research while supporting excellence clusters and excellence universities with annual funding totalling 533 million euros.
+It is again investing in cutting-edge university research while supporting excellence clusters and excellence universities with annual funding totalling 533 million euros until 2025 and a total of 687 million per year from 2026 onwards.

 Research activities

-Higher education institutions offer a broad spectrum of research activities, including basic research and applied research and development (R&D).
-Almost 118,000 of Germany’s approx. 452,000 R&D researchers work at higher education institutions and university hospitals.
+Universities offer a broad spectrum of research activities, including basic research and applied research and development (R&D).
+Almost 121,000 of Germany’s approx. 462,000 R&D researchers work at higher education institutions and university hospitals.

 Third-party funding for research projects is sought from both publicly funded sponsors and private donors.
-The most important providers of third-party funding are the Federal Government and the publicly funded Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) with 2.7 billion euros each in 2020.
-German companies are also important providers (1.5 billion euros) of third-party funding, followed by the European Union with 875 million euros.
+The most important providers of third-party funding in Germany are the Federal Government and the publicly funded Deutsche Forschungsgemeinschaft (German Research Foundation, DFG), which made 3.3 billion euros and 3.1 billion euros available respectively in 2022.
+German companies are also important providers (1.5 billion euros) of third-party funding, followed by the European Union (1.0 billion euros).

-The largest share of total R&D expenditure, roughly 4.9 billion euros, goes to the engineering sciences; they are followed by medicine and health sciences, which have access to approx. 4.8 billion euros in 2020.
+The largest share of total R&D expenditure goes to the engineering sciences and the medicine and health sciences, each of which had access to approx. 5.1 billion euros in 2021.

 Facts and figures

-- Approx. 420 universities and other higher education institutions
+• More than 420 universities and other higher education institutions in Germany (2024)

 Universities